-4) What type of project should not be considered for PLA clauses?
+(4) What type of project should not be considered for PLA clauses?

-Again, USACE should not consider mandatory PLA provisions on any projects, including on the Cannon AFB.
-As explained above in our answer to question 1, there is no reliable evidence that indicates that a government-mandated PLA would advance the federal government's interest in achieving economy and efficiency.
-AGC strongly recommends that the USACE allow prime contractors to decide whether a PLA is appropriate for a particular project and to execute one voluntarily should they deem it appropriate.
+As explained above, AGC believes that the Federal Government should not impose mandatory PLA provisions on any project.
+Instead, AGC strongly recommends that the USACE allow prime contractors to decide whether a PLA is appropriate for a particular project and to execute one voluntarily should they deem it appropriate.

-5) What is the time impact to the completion of the contract due to a PLA?
+(5) What is the time impact to the completion of the contract due to a PLA?